 Dental care: keeping your child’s teeth clean

 Brushing teeth is important for keeping teeth clean, as well as for preventing bad breath, tooth decay and gum disease.
-At this age, your child probably doesn’t need your help to clean his teeth anymore.
-But if he ever needs a reminder, here are the basic steps:
+At this age, your child probably doesn’t need your help to clean their teeth anymore.
+But if your child needs a reminder, here are the basic steps:

 - Use a pea-sized amount of regular adult fluoride toothpaste.